-Ever get a sudden, intense, throbbing headache, on both sides of your head, during or after a workout or race?
-You’re not crazy—exercise really can cause some monster cranial pain.
+Ever get a sudden, intense, thunderclap headache during exercise, workouts, or a race?
+You’re not crazy—exercise can cause some monster cranial pain.
 Here’s everything you need to know about exercise-induced headaches, and how to prevent them.

 The secondary type of exercise-induced headache is caused by some underlying health problem, but even those vary widely.
 Bleeding in the membrane surrounding the brain, a problem with the blood vessels in the brain, a tumor or even a sinus infection could be the cause.
 How can you tell the difference between the two types?

 Primaries give you a throbbing and even nasty headache, but that’s all.
 Secondaries deliver more serious symptoms along with the head pain: nausea, vomiting, dizziness, loss of consciousness, double vision or neck rigidity.
 Your risk of developing a primary headache rises if you train in hot weather or at a high altitude.
 If you’re prone to having migraines, you have a higher risk of getting exercise headaches, though they aren’t the same thing.
 Exercise headaches come on fast, like a thunderclap during exercise, and don’t last as long as migraines.

 Go over-the-counter.
 A common pain reliever like acetaminophen or ibuprofen can help with the pain, though some exercise headaches are brief and may be gone before the med kicks in.
 Take it only if you really need it.

 Hydrate.
 At the first sign of pain, down a cup or two of water.
 This alleviated headaches in 65 percent of sufferers within 30 minutes, according to a study in the journal Headache.
 If you’ve been exercising, chances are you’re at least a little dehydrated.